gloredo/react-blend/README.md

 next-auth -. integrates .- rul-auth -. integrates .- expo-auth
 ```

-The **React Universal Layer** is a thin layer of integration between the [Next.js](https://nextjs.org/) and [Expo](https://expo.dev/home) APIs, solving API compatibility issues and providing a unified API that works with very little interference between framework APIs.
-The main pain solved is not having to worry about the specifics of each framework and simply using their available APIs, it's designed in a way that you don't even notice it's there.

-❤️ This project is heavily inspired by [Solito](https://solito.dev/), thanks a lot to your amazing work!

-### 🍃 Making Cross-Platform Development a Breeze
+### 🍃 Making React Cross-Platform Development a Breeze

-Writing code that works on all platforms (Web, Android, iOS, Desktop) is a difficult task, but writing code that works on all platforms using the best of their native environments is an even harder task.
+Writing code that works on all platforms (Web, Android and iOS) is a difficult task, but writing code that works on all platforms using the best of their native environments is an even harder task.
 This is the main objective of 'React Universal Apps', the idea of writing React code that uses the best and most modern development, which currently boils down to Expo ([React Native](https://reactnative.dev/)) for Android and iOS, and Next.js ([React DOM](https://react.dev/)) for Web.

-Desktop development is a more complex topic as there are two good ways to go: building web-based apps with [Electron](https://www.electronjs.org/) or [Tauri](https://tauri.app/), or building native apps with [React Native Windows](https://github.com/microsoft/react-native-windows) and [React Native macOS](https://github.com/microsoft/react-native-macos).
+> Desktop development is a more complex topic as there are two good ways to go: building web-based apps with [Electron](https://www.electronjs.org/) or [Tauri](https://tauri.app/), or building native apps with [React Native Windows](https://github.com/microsoft/react-native-windows) and [React Native macOS](https://github.com/microsoft/react-native-macos).

 ### 🏁 Be the Starting Point for New Projects